Hey, Landlord, Show Me Your Credit Report

 I can vividly recall an afternoon in the late 1980s when I was apartment hunting.
 I went to an open house for a fairly nice one-bedroom in the Inner Richmond, large with a garage, $750 per month (not cheap then).
 I particularly liked the big working fireplace.
 There were a few other people looking at the place, so I was ready.
 I told the landlord I’d like to fill out an application.

 I was just about to dig the wad of C-notes out of my wallet to seal the deal.
 In those days showing up with enough cash for first, last and deposit usually got you to the head of the line.
-I was shocked when the guy asked me for thirty bucks so he could run a credit check.
+I was shocked when the guy asked me for thirty bucks so he could run a credit report.
 “Are you fucking nuts?”
 I asked.
 “Do you actually expect me to pay you to get on your fucking list?”
 The other folks were getting nervous.
 When he replied that he did, I walked out and without much trouble found another place, just as nice.
 Those days are long gone.

 Last week, my column, Tenant Troubles in the SF Appeal was entitled, “My Landlord Says He’s Bankrupt, So How Do I Get My Deposit Back?”
 I couldn’t contain my contempt for the landlord because he seemed to be joyously bankrupt, taunting the tenant, “Neener, neener, neener, you can’t get your security deposit!”
 It’s the taunt of a greedy landlord, no longer able to play with monopoly money and on his way down from Boardwalk to Mediterranean Avenue.